AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 ---
 # Braintree

-Braintree offers a fully customizable checkout experience with fraud detection, PayPal integration, Apple Pay, Google Pay, ACH, Venmo and Local Payment Methods.
+Braintree offers a fully customizable checkout experience with fraud detection and PayPal integration.
+It supports [!DNL Apple Pay], [!DNL Google Pay], ACH, Venmo, and local payment methods.
 Braintree reduces the PCI compliance burden for merchants because the transaction takes place on the Braintree system.

+>[!NOTE]
+>
-If you are upgrading to 2.4.x from an earlier version of Adobe Commerce and Magento Open Source with the Braintree extension from Commerce Marketplace installed, see the [2.4 upgrade notes](#24-upgrade-notes) at the end of this topic.
+>If you are upgrading to 2.4.x from an earlier version of Adobe Commerce or Magento Open Source with the Braintree extension from Commerce Marketplace installed, see the [2.4 upgrade notes](#24-upgrade-notes) at the end of this page.

 ## Step 1: Get your Braintree credentials